Yassir-hk/Graph-algorithms-visualizer/README.md

 # Graph Algorithms Visualizer

 Welcome to the Web Algorithm Visualizer!
 This web application allows you to explore various graph traversal and path finding algorithms using interactive visualizations.
-It supports the following search algorithms:
+You can access it here:

+## Implemented algorithms

 1. Breadth-First Search
 3. Bidirectional Search
 2. Depth-First Search
 5. Dijkstra's
 4. A* Search
-You can access the app from this link:

 ## Getting Started in local machine